Skip to main content

 What is the best smart pool monitor in 2026?

-For most owners, the iopool EcO Start lands the strongest value composite — no subscription, 15-min ORP polling, and precise dosing recommendations at $359.
-The Crystal Chlorine/Bromine ties iopool at the top SHE Pool Monitoring Value Score of 50.1 by trading no-subscription economics for faster 10-min polling and slightly more specific dosing.
-For salt pools, the Crystal Saltwater's gold-tip ORP is the purpose-engineered choice.
-For owners who need a full 5-parameter chemistry panel including TA, CYA, and calcium hardness, the WaterGuru Sense S2 is the only monitor with that breadth.
+For most owners, the iopool monitor lands the strongest value composite — no subscription, 15-min ORP polling, and precise dosing recommendations at $359.
+The Crystal Chlorine/Bromine follows closely by trading no-subscription economics for faster 10-min polling and slightly more specific dosing.
+For salt pools, the Crystal Saltwater's gold-tip ORP is the purpose-engineered choice, while the iopool salt SKU keeps salt coverage subscription-free at $409.
+The Aiper HydroComm adds a broader 5-parameter continuous read at $299.99, and the LaMotte WaterLink Spin Touch is the lab-grade on-demand tester for owners who need 10-parameter accuracy.

-Does the iopool EcO Start work in saltwater pools?
+Does the iopool monitor work in saltwater pools?

 What is the difference between Crystal's Saltwater and Chlorine/Bromine models?